-In August, the Zinn Education Project team, like many educators in our network, scrambled to secure copies of The 1619 Project.
+In August, the Zinn Education Project team, like many educators in our network, scrambled to get copies of the New York Times 1619 Project.

 The multiplatform effort by journalist Nikole Hannah-Jones and The New York Times highlights the fundamental role slavery played in the United States’ development by commemorating the year in which the first enslaved Africans were brought to the new Virginia colony.